Skip to main content

 Rationale

 There is no evidence that the use of neuromuscular blockade in children with COVID-19 should differ from practices used for severe PARDS from other causes.
-Therefore, the Panel’s recommendation aligns directly with the PALICC recommendation.1 Since the publication of the 2015 PALICC recommendation, no new data support significant changes to the recommendation.
+Therefore, the Panel’s recommendation aligns directly with the 2023 PALICC-2 recommendation.1

 Therapies for Mechanically Ventilated Children With Severe PARDS and Refractory Hypoxemia